HomeLatest NewsIndustryUnder pressure from Chinese administration, Tencent, Alibaba share app algorithm details with internet watchdog

 Preferred Source of Google

-Buckling under pressure from the new regulatory regime framework for majors in China, the Chinese internet watchdog has announced that giants including and Group have submitted details of algorithms used in some of their products, complying with a drive by authorities to tighten oversight of platform algorithms.
+Buckling under pressure from the new regulatory regime framework for technology majors in , the Chinese internet watchdog has announced that tech giants including Holdings and Alibaba Group have submitted details of algorithms used in some of their products, complying with a drive by authorities to tighten oversight of platform algorithms.

 The new regulations are part of a broad regulatory crackdown by Beijing against its once free-wheeling technology sector.
 State media had accused internet platforms of using algorithms to invade user privacy and influencing their choices.